Save Yourselves!: Plot

-Driving through the woods, they come across another couple driving a truck, who are promptly killed by an alien.
-Recalling the alien's sustenance, Jack throws a bottle of wine at a distance to lure the alien into the woods.
+Driving through the woods, they witness another couple being killed by an alien.
+Recalling the alien's attraction to alcohol, Jack throws a bottle of wine into the woods to lure the alien.
 The scent of ethanol distracts the alien, which sprays a pheromone and hovers into the forest, clearing their path.
-Su and Jack hear a baby crying in the other couple's truck, and begrudgingly go back to rescue it.
-A woman hiding in the other truck emerges and holds them at gunpoint before driving off in the diesel-powered Land Rover, leaving the couple and the baby stranded in the woods.
-When the couple begin hallucinating due to the alien's pheromones, Su injects Jack and herself with two needles of epinephrine from the truck, knocking them unconscious.
+Su and Jack hear a baby crying in the other couple's truck and begrudgingly go back to rescue it.
+A woman hiding in the back of the truck emerges and holds them at gunpoint before driving off in the Land Rover, leaving the couple and the baby stranded in the woods.
+When the couple begin hallucinating due to the alien's pheromones, Su injects Jack and herself with two needles of epinephrine from the truck, but they lose consciousness.

-They wake up to find an alien near the baby, who had crawled away while they were unconscious.
+They wake to find an alien near the baby, who crawled away while they were unconscious.
 When the alien shoots its proboscis at Jacks’ chest, Su grabs a knife and cuts it off, which deflates and kills the alien.
-In an ironic twist, it is revealed that Jack’s cell phone (stored in his breast pocket) aided in saving him from the alien attack.
-While climbing to a lookout point along the trail, they investigate a translucent structure growing out of the ground nearby.
+They discover that Jack's cell phone, stored in his breast pocket, saved him from the alien attack.
+While climbing to a lookout point, they investigate a translucent structure growing out of the ground nearby.
 On discovering that their phones have regained signal, they check for information and call 911.
-Meanwhile, while they are distracted by their technology, the structure changes shape to trap them and the baby inside a sound-proof bubble, which gradually ascends beyond the atmosphere, revealing numerous other bubbles also rising into space from all over the Earth.
+While they are distracted, the structure changes shape to trap them and the baby inside a sound-proof bubble, which gradually ascends beyond the atmosphere, joining many other bubbles also rising into space from all over the Earth.